NEUljw/WN2WD/README.md

 There are eight models in this model combination, including three Non-Contextual models: LDA, Word2Vec, FastText, and five Contextual models: Siamese LSTM, Siamese XLNet, Siamese BERT, Siamese RoBERTa, Siamese DistilBERT.

-First, run these steps:

-1. **Download the relevant data and put it in the corresponding path.**
-2. Set the path parameters in `create_data.py` and run it to preprocess the original data.
-3. Set the path parameters in `create_run_data.py` and run to generate the running data.

-Second, generate the intermediate results of None-Contextual models.
+First, generate the intermediate results of None-Contextual models.

 1. Set the parameters in `create_train_data_ML.py` and run it to generate the train data of None-Contextual models.
 2. Set the parameters in `models/LDA/LDA_model.py` and run to train LDA model.